 In addition, environmental groups are pushing politicians to increase the growth of conservation and protected areas.
 For example, more state and national parks could be made, which are demarcated areas where business activities are not allowed.

 Efforts are also being made to increase the production of protected zones.
-These are zones just off the coast where strict rules and aquaculture methods need to be followed for people to fish there.
+These are zones just off the coast where strict rules and aquaculture methods must be followed for people to fish.Â

 3. Halt Trawling